Ricci pinched compact submanifolds in spheres: Examples

 \proof According to part $(i)$ of Section 4.5 in \cite{FKM} the principal curvatures of the focal submanifold $\psi\colon M_+^{m_1+2m_2}\to\Sf^{2(m_1+m_2)+1}$ are $0$ with multiplicity $m_1$ and $1,-1$ with multiplicity $m_2$.
 We have from \eqref{ric} that the Ricci curvature of the focal submanifold is $\Ric>2(m_2-1)$.
 Then $(*)$ is satisfied in cases $(i)$ to $(vi)$ if and only if $2\leq k\leq(m_1+2m_2)/(m_1+2)$ and always with strict inequality.
 According to Theorem \ref{thm1}, all the above focal submanifolds are oriented, and thus their cohomology groups over the integers according to Satz $5$ in \cite{M2} are given by

 In particular, the cohomology groups are torsion free.
-By the Universal coefficient theorem for cohomology we have that the torsion subgroups of $H^{i+1}(M;\Z)$ and $H_i(M;\Z)$ are isomorphic for any $i$.
+By the universal coefficient theorem for cohomology we have that the torsion subgroups of $H^{i+1}(M;\Z)$ and $H_i(M;\Z)$ are isomorphic for any $i$.
 In addition, the free subgroups of $H_i(M;\Z)$ and $H^i(M;\Z)$ are isomorphic for any $i$.
 Thus the homology groups of the above focal submanifolds are also torsion free and therefore $H_i(M;\Z)$ is isomorphic to $H^i(M;\Z)$ for any $i$.
-This shows that the homology groups are as given in the statement.
+Thus the homology groups are as in the statement.